ninjarotation/hello-world/README.md

 Hello there

-First time ever using github and I like to learn how hacktoberfest
+First time ever using github and I like to learn